fsprojects/fsharp-cheatsheet/docs/fsharp-cheatsheet.md

 ```
 ### _.Property shorthand

-If the lambda function has a single argument which is used in an atomic expression, the following shorthand has been available since F# 8:
+If the lambda function has a single argument that is used in an atomic expression, the following shorthand has been available since F# 8:

 ```fsharp
 let names =